Colonel Standish De Courcy O'Grady

 DSO (1917) CMG (1919) MB BCh BAO (Dubl 1886)

 Lt Col Standish De Courcy O' Grady was the elder son of Captain Standish De Courcy O'Grady of Castle Connell, Co Limerick and Charlotte, daughter of Mr G P Houghton.
 He was educated at Trinity College, Dublin, where he graduated MB BCh and BAO in 1886.
-He was married to Esther Alice, only daughter of Col P D Vigors.
+He married Esther Alice, only daughter of Col P D Vigors.

 He died on 23 December 1920, at the Military Hospital Malta from an illness contracted while serving with the Army in the Black Sea.
 He was 48 years old.